rmjarvis/TreeCorr/docs/cov.rst

 2. Read a "patch" column from an input file using **patch_col**.
 3. Set the **npatch** parameter to have TreeCorr split the `Catalog` into the given number of patches for you, using a K-Means algorithm (cf. `Field.run_kmeans`)
+4. Set the **patch_centers** parameter to use an existing set of patch centers (typically from a previous TreeCorr K-Means calculation, written out using `Catalog.write_patch_centers`), so TreeCorr can assign each galaxy to the patch with the closest center.

 Variance Methods
 ----------------